reddy-lab-code-research/PPOCoder/README.md

 ## Citation
-If you find the paper or the source code useful, please consider citing the following bibtex:
+If you find the paper or the source code useful, please cite
 <pre>
 @misc{shoj2023ppocoder,
   doi = {10.48550/ARXIV.2301.13816},